mgsnova/feature/README.md

       underlying repository the first time you try to check whether a feature is set or not.

-    * Subsequent toggle-status checks will access the cached, in-memory representation of the toggle status, so changes to toggles in the underlying repository would not be reflected in the application until you restart the application or manally call
+    * Subsequent calls to Feature will access the cached in-memory representation of the list of features.
+So changes to toggles in the underlying repository would not be reflected in the application until you restart the application or manally call